albertochong/AWS-KAFKA-CLUSTER/README.md

   * Create env variables

 ### 2.1 Step: Zookeeper Ensemble 3 nodes Configuration
-  *  Mock and add dns entries
+  *  Mock and add dns entries to hosts file
   *  Create data dictionary for zookeeper and transaction log directory
   *  Edit the zookeeper.properties and set main properties to get up the cluster
   *  Create the file Myid to identify the nodes